andrew-op/Downtime/BUILD_INSTRUCTIONS.md

-# Building Help Desk Hero with PyInstaller
+# Building Downtime with PyInstaller

 This guide explains how to package the game into a standalone executable that can run without Python installed.